wavefrontHQ/docs/pages/doc/ts_hour.md

 ## Description

 The `hour()` standard time function returns the hours within a day for the specified time zone, represented as decimal values on a 24-hour clock.
-For example, 12am is represented as 0.000, 2pm is represented as 14.000, 2:30pm is represented as 14.5, and 2:32pm is represented as 14.533.
+For example, 12am is represented as 0.000, 2pm is represented as 14.000 and 2:30pm is represented as 14.5.

 The returned values are plotted against the corresponding hours of the day shown in the time zone that is currently set for the dashboard. `hour()` automatically adjusts its return values for daylight savings time.